eliasuran/mpuVim/README.md

 If you want to learn what plugins are used, reference [#plugins](#-plugins).

-To get some general guidelines on how to further configure and customize mpuVim to your liking, reference [#guidelines](-#guidelines).
+To extend and learn how to further configure and customize mpuVim to your liking, reference [#extending](#-extend-your-neovim-experience).

 ---